 Comprehensive Research and Education System

-China maintains a robust tea research and education system with 10 higher education institutes offering specialized tea majors and the highest number of tea students globally.
-It also has two national and 13 provincial tea research institutions.
+China maintains an extensive tea research and education system.
+Ten higher-education institutions offer specialized tea majors, giving China the largest number of tea students in the world.
+The country also operates two national and 13 provincial tea research institutions.

 Earliest Discovery and Use of Tea

-Legend claims Chinese Emperor Shen Nong discovered tea’s medicinal properties before 2730 BC and used it to counteract poisons, marking approximately 4,700 years of tea use in China.
+According to legend, Chinese Emperor Shen Nong discovered tea’s medicinal properties before 2730 BC.
+He reportedly used tea to counteract poisons.
+This story gives tea approximately 4,700 years of recorded use in China.

 Earliest Tea Trading and Exporting

-China was an early trader of tea with foreign countries, starting with international trade during the Xihan Dynasty.
-In the early 9th century, China introduced tea to Japan, followed by Indonesia, India, and Sri Lanka.
+China began trading tea with foreign countries during the Xihan Dynasty.
+In the early ninth century, China introduced tea to Japan, followed by Indonesia, India, and Sri Lanka.

 Most Tea Varieties

-Besides the “Ten Famous Teas” (e.g., Longjing, Biluochun, Maofeng), China offers 50 other renowned teas with unique flavors and characteristics.
+China produces the “Ten Famous Teas,” including Longjing, Biluochun, and Maofeng.
+The country also offers 50 other renowned teas with distinctive flavors and characteristics.

 Widest Variety of Commercial Tea Types

-China produces a wide variety of commercial teas, including black, green, white, yellow, Oolong, and pressed teas, as well as instant teas, tea bags, health teas, and beverages, totaling thousands of varieties.
+China produces a broad range of commercial teas, including black, green, white, yellow, oolong, and pressed varieties.
+It also makes instant tea, tea bags, health teas, and tea beverages, resulting in thousands of different products.